dd9jn/rfc4880bis/rfc4880bis.md

 ## Private or Experimental Parameters

-S2K specifiers, Signature subpacket types, User Attribute types, image format types, and algorithms described in [](#constants) all reserve the range 100 to 110 for private and experimental use.
+S2K specifiers, Signature subpacket types, User Attribute types, image format types, and algorithms described in {{constants}} all reserve the range 100 to 110 for private and experimental use.
 Packet types reserve the range 60 to 63 for private and experimental use.
-These are intentionally managed with the PRIVATE USE method, as described in [](#RFC8126).
+These are intentionally managed with the PRIVATE USE method, as described in {{RFC8126}}.

 However, implementations need to be careful with these and promote them to full IANA-managed parameters when they grow beyond the original, limited system.